Find food that fits your pet’s needs

-Be vigilant!
-Perhaps the most important preventive measure of all – your love and caring attention!
-This means that you’ll have to pay attention to what the kids might be feeding the dog (remind them that chocolate, raisins, onions and other human foods are dangerous for dogs – in addition to the fact that he doesn’t need the calories!) and check on whether his Christmas sweater isn’t just a bit too tight.
-When you notice, you can do something about it, so be sure to keep an eye out!
+Perhaps the most important preventive measure of all is your love and caring attention!
+This means that you’ll have to be vigilant, paying attention to what the kids might be feeding the dog, too.
+Remind them that, in addition to the fact that they don’t need the calories, chocolate, raisins, onions and other human foods are dangerous for dogs.

-Keep him active!
-With all of the office parties, neighbourhood get-togethers, kids’ recitals, and downright cold weather at this time of year, it’s easy to cut walks a bit short, or head home a bit early from the park.
+One incredibly effective tip is to simply stay active.
+With all of the office parties, family get-togethers, school productions, and cold weather at this time of year, it’s easy to cut walks a bit short or avoid muddy off-lead areas.
 Resist this temptation!
-Staying active just that little bit longer helps both of you burn off a few extra calories – this can be all the difference between winter weight gain and New Year’s Resolution success!
+Staying active and keeping up with your regular positive habits helps both of you burn off a few extra calories.
+A little rain brings out new smells for your curious friend to explore, and their muddy paws can be easily washed.
+After all, this could make the difference between winter weight gain and New Year’s Resolution success!

-Do the math.
-Don’t be scared – it’s just a little applied mathematical theory, and it’s quite simple: If your furry friend is eating his full daily calorie allowance in kibble, plus he’s getting another round of calories in treats, snacks and goodies, that adds up to be too much!
-Adjusting amounts as needed to prevent weight gain is a simple fix.
+Don’t be scared – calorie counting is quite simple!
+If your furry friend is eating their full daily calorie allowance from their food, plus another round of calories in treats, snacks and goodies, that adds up to too much!

-Treat him well!
-Measure out the correct amount of his daily kibble for his size, age and lifestyle according to the package instructions (a bit less if he needs to lose weight), but try not to feed it all at once.
-Instead, divide it into a few portions: breakfast, then a few kibbles here and there fed individually as treats, then dinner, with another few kibbles later as post-play treats to keep him delighted all day!
+Treats should never be more than 10% of your dog’s daily calories, so try to keep them to a minimum.
+Measure out the correct amount of daily kibble based on size, age and lifestyle, according to the package instructions (stick to the lower end of the range if weight loss is needed), but try not to feed it all at once.
+Instead, divide it into four portions: breakfast, lunch and dinner, with the rest to be fed individually as treats, to keep them delighted all day!